MIRCal – Glossary

 - HIRC - Healthcare Information Resource Center

-A section within the Healthcare Information Division of the Office of Statewide Health Planning & Development, responsible for public and nonpublic analysis and dissemination, including custom requests, of healthcare data collected by OSHPD's Healthcare Information Division and the California Department of Public Health.
+A section within the Information Services Division of the Office of Statewide Health Planning & Development, responsible for public and nonpublic analysis and dissemination, including custom requests, of healthcare data collected by OSHPD and the California Department of Public Health.

 Reporting facilities may file a request with the Office for modifications to the California Hospital Discharge Data, Emergency Care Data, or Ambulatory Surgery Data reporting requirements.
 The modification request must be supported by a detailed justification of the hardship that full reporting of data would have on the reporting facility; an explanation of attempts to meet data reporting requirements, and a description of any other factors that might justify a modification.
 Pursuant to Section 97240 in Title 22 of the California Code of Regulations, a modification to required reporting may be issued by the Office on historical data after communication and determination with the facility regarding erroneous data exceeding error tolerance levels and non-compliant with required reporting.
 Modifications may be granted for no more than one year.
 Modifications to reporting requirements are subject to disclosure to data users, labeled with Data Exceptions.